 Marist College will participate in the William D. Ford Direct Lending Program.
 The lender is the U.S. Department of Education.
 The FAFSA must be completed before a Direct Subsidized or Unsubsidized Loan can be awarded.

 Federal Direct Subsidized Loan

 The Interest rate for the Direct Subsidized Loan is always fixed for the life of that loan.
 However, interest rates will be determined each June for new loans being made for the upcoming award year, which runs from July 1 to the following June 30.
 Please visit www.studentloans.gov for the most current interest rates.
 Principal and interest are repayable beginning six months after graduation, or after the student ceases to be enrolled at least half-time.
 Interest on this loan is paid by the Federal Government while the student is enrolled at least half time in a degree program.
-New Federal provisions eliminates the interest subsidy provided during the six-month grace period for Direct Subsidized Loans for which the first disbursement is made on or after July 1, 2012, and before July 1, 2014.
+Federal provisions eliminates the interest subsidy provided during the six-month grace period for Direct Subsidized Loans for which the first disbursement is made on or after July 1, 2012, and before July 1, 2014.
 Students receiving a subsidized loan during this timeframe will be responsible for the interest that accrues on the loan during the grace period.
 If a student does not pay the interest accrued, the interest will be added (capitalized) to the principal amount of their loan when the grace period ends.

 Direct Subsidized Loans are awarded to students with financial need determined by the FAFSA (Free Application For Federal Student Aid) form.